zyairelai/buy-low-sell-high/README.md

 <a name="buy_low_sell_high"></a>
 ## BUY-LOW-SELL-HIGH
+This is a Binance Trading Bot that trades on SPOT WALLET

-A Binance Trading Bot that perfectly illustrate the art of "**buy low, sell high**" strategy.
+A Trading Bot that perfectly illustrate the art of "**buy low, sell high**" strategy.

 Inspired by [THE 3 % SIGNAL STRATEGY](https://medium.com/@Grandecoffee/how-to-never-lose-money-in-the-stock-market-again-2a1f48c86c45)